 - clean your sink! (no signs of dirt, toothpaste, stains)

-- remove all tape, hooks, tacks, other adhesives
+- Take everything off the walls, including: tape, hooks, tacks, other adhesives

 - all bathroom & kitchen areas (if applicable) should be cleaned & scrubbed down